 Content presents is a huge opportunity to rank better in search engine results.
 A website should have a variety of content pages including static content, landing pages, form pages, thank you pages, and blogs.
 Get creative with your content to attract more visitors.
 The top two goal for a web content strategy should be to help improve the visibility and user experience.
 This article focuses more on visibility for search engines.

 In addition to keywords, your website content should indicate to Google bots that you are the expert, authority in your field, and that high-quality / trustworthy material is offered.
 Evaluate the performance metrics to gauge success or failure.
 Detailed and optimized pages which are specific about one service or product rank better than a page that has merged a bunch of varying or related products or services together.
-Fast loading websites outperform slow ones; and sites that keep content fresh are going to be more appealing to both new and repeat visitors.
-Naturally attract a wider variety of traffic by answering some starter questions about the content in question:
+Fast loading websites outperform slow ones, and sites that keep content fresh are going to be more appealing.
+Improve content performance b answering some important questions.

 Some initial questions to ask regarding quality & authority: